Auditing Workflows

 --verbose | off | Print detailed progress information |

---format <fmt> | pretty | Output format: pretty or markdown |
+--format <fmt> | pretty | Diff output format: pretty or markdown (multi-run only) |

-The diff output includes:
+Diff output includes:

 - New and removed network domains